RidaNaz/Next.js/step17_api/README.md

 * It doesn’t encrypt data or has some special standard to send a message to the server.

 ![How REST API works](/step17_api/public/api_2.png)

-##### why API integration matters?
-Integrating APIs into web applications is crucial for several reasons:
-* Data Enrichment
-* Dynamic Content
-* Third-Party Services
-* Data Aggregation

-##### what is Postman?
-Postman is an API platform for building and using APIs.
-Postman's built-in API client enables you to create and send API requests, including HTTP, GraphQL, and gRPC requests.
-Using Postman, you can send a request to an endpoint, retrieve data from a data source, or test an API's functionality.

 # APIs in Next.js